 • Professor

-At UCL, I've been teaching a strong cohort of MPAs and undergraduates on a new degree linking engineering, science and technology to social change, focused on systems and their transformation.
-I'll be teaching a new MPA course on intelligence and algorithmic governance in early 2025.
+At UCL, I teach undergraduates on a new degree linking engineering, science and technology to social change, focused on systems and their transformation.
+I've also been teaching a new MPA course on intelligence, AI and algorithmic governance in early 2025.
+Recent working papers cover topics including Innovation Districts and energy.

 https://www.ucl.ac.uk/steapp/

-• Creating a new 'Institutional Architecture Lab', TIAL (tial.org), focused on the design of new public institutions, which launched in early 2024 and is now working with the UNDP, various national governments and cities as well as developing new theories and methods.
+• I helped create a new 'Institutional Architecture Lab', TIAL (tial.org), focused on the design of new public institutions, which launched in early 2024 and is now working with the UNDP, various national governments and cities as well as developing new theories and methods.

 https://tial.org/

-• Editing (with Scott Page) the interdisciplinary academic journal on Collective Intelligence (with Sage and ACM) which launched in 2022.
-I recently published a paper on collective intelligence and collective stupidity.
+• I edit (with Scott Page) the interdisciplinary academic journal on Collective Intelligence (with Sage and ACM) which launched in 2022.
+Our annual conference is in San Diego in August 2025. https://journals.sagepub.com/home/col

 Contact Geoff